webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   <img src="resources/multisample-16x.svg" width="256">

-  **WebGPU does currently only supports a count of 4**
+  **WebGPU currently only supports a count of 4**

-* You can optionally run the fragment shader on each multisampled pixel
+* You can optionally run the fragment shader on each sample point.

   Above we said that the fragment shader only runs once for every 4 samples in the multisample texture.
 It runs it once and then it stores the result in the samples that were actually inside